metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 After the SDK is configured, you can use embed your question using the `StaticQuestion` component.

+The component has a default height, which can be customized by using the `height` prop.
-You can optionally pass in `height` to change the height of the component.
+To inherit the height from the parent container, you can pass `100%` to the height prop.

 ```jsx
 import React from "react";